SitecoreSupport/Sitecore.Support.155594/readme.md

 # Sitecore.Support.155594
-Cloned item loses the connection to the 'Standard Value' during the 'Smart Publish'.
+The cloned item loses connection to the 'Standard Value' during the 'Smart Publish'.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.155594/blob/master/LICENSE).